-Going to rehab if you have children can make the decision so much harder.
+If you have children, going to rehab can make the decision so much harder.
 While the effects of your addiction can massively impact your lifestyle, additional treatment when you have children can seem like an added difficulty.

 Many parents are worried that admitting they have a problem and seeking treatment will lead them to lose custody of their children.
 This is often the main factor in deciding if they wish to pursue inpatient or outpatient treatment programs, if any at all.